willricketts/blog/_posts/2019-11-06-rhea-s-galaxy-map.md

 description: Adventures in DAGs, Graph Databases, and Brownian Motion
 ---

-In the [last post](https://willricketts.com/2019/introducing-rhea/), I covered the various game titles and mechanics they utilize that I've drawn inspiraation from for the design of Rhea.
+In the [last post](https://willricketts.com/2019/introducing-rhea/), I covered the various game titles and mechanics they utilize that I've drawn inspiration from for the design of Rhea.
 In covering Rhea's galactic map, I'd like to focus upon two of them heavily-- Eve Online and Stellaris.

 ### Inspiration